-You receive a call, e-mail, or a customer comes to your store asking for a price quote.
+You receive a call or email, or a customer comes to your store asking for a price quote.
 They simply say, “Can you give me a quote on some repairs I need on my home?”
 Before you prepare the quote, get to know your customer.
-If you’re in the contracting business, you’ll probably end up at their home but first, qualify them.
+If you’re in the contracting business, you’ll probably end up at their home, but first, qualify them.

-Next, if you have to go to their home, like in the case of our contractor, follow some basic rules.
+Next, if you have to go to their home, as in the case of our contractor, follow some basic rules.
 First, show up on time.
 Be a person of your word.
 If you say 2:00, be there at 2:00.
 If another job holds you up, call or text as soon as possible and let them know.
 Also, call or text when you’re heading to their home.
-That gives them a heads-up but also helps to make sure you don’t show up to find nobody home.
+That gives them a heads-up and also helps ensure you don’t arrive to find nobody home.

 Finally, ask all the questions you need to put together an accurate quote.
 Will the customer be purchasing the paint for the rooms they want you to paint, or will you be purchasing it?
 How many high hats do they want in the ceiling of the finished basement, and how many light switches will they want and where will they be located?
 Who will be responsible for painting the new deck the customer wants you to build?
 This helps you and shows your customer that your attention to detail is alive and well.
 It also helps prevent disputes over what was supposed to be done for the price you quoted.

 Along the same lines, practice and polish your general sales pitch.
 Tell your potential customer about you, your company, what makes you better than your competitors, and the basics of how you do the job.
 If it applies, have some pictures to show them, offer to give them names and numbers of references, and let them know that you’re licensed, bonded, and insured (or any other designation that comes with your line of work).